 Souvenir Ideas: What to buy in Budapest?

-Embroidered items (table cloth, mats, mittens, you name it), Crystals, Paprika, Lace Items, Rubiks Cube, Painted Wood Souvenirs (pencils, toys), Hair Accessories.
+Embroidered items (table cloth, mats, mittens, you name it), Crystals, Paprika, Lace Items, Rubik’s Cube, Painted Wood Souvenirs (pencils, toys), and Hair Accessories.

 What to eat in Budapest Travel Guide

-Here are some foods to try in Budapest Budapest delicacies: Goulash Soup (Beef Stew), Chicken paprikash (Chicken Paprika), Töltött káposzta (Stuffed cabbage), Lángos (fried bread dough), Chimney cake (Transylvanian specialty, famous as Hungary’s oldest pastry), Winter salami.
+When visiting Budapest, you have to try out some of these foods – Hungarian delicacies: Goulash Soup (Beef Stew), Chicken paprikash (Chicken Paprika), Töltött káposzta (Stuffed cabbage), Lángos (fried bread dough), Chimney cake (Transylvanian specialty, famous as Hungary’s oldest pastry), Winter salami.